-The respondent described that one of the police officers asked about the origin of the group members.
+The respondent described that one of the officers asked about the origin of the group members.
 One member replied that they were from Gambia, Mali, and Guinea-Bissau and wanted to ask for asylum in Croatia.
-The respondent described that the police officer replied that there would be no asylum for them because they were black.
+The respondent described that the officer replied that there would be no asylum for them because they were black.

-The respondent described that the police officers called for reinforcements and a short time later a white van without windows, with a blue stripe and the inscription “Policija” arrived.
+The respondent described that the officers called for reinforcements and a short time later a white van without windows, with a blue stripe and the inscription “Policija” arrived.
 The driver was wearing a light blue shirt with the inscription “Policija” on the back and dark blue trousers.
 This description suggests that he was a local police officer.

 At around 10:30 am, the group was asked to get into the van and had to get out after a 30-minute drive.
 The respondent described that they were driven to a police station.
 There, the group was detained in a room without windows for about nine hours.
 Meanwhile, the group was not given any food.